 This should be your first point of call before even taking any caffeine content or any energy-boosting drug.

-In the modern world, where you run from one task to another, you are likely to experience some level of tiredness and start feeling sleepy.
+In the modern world, where you run from one task to another, you will likely experience some level of tiredness and start feeling sleepy.

-So, explaining your physician’s physical condition is the first step to finding solutions to the problem.
+So, explaining your physical condition to your physician is the first step to finding solutions to the problem.

 To achieve this, get enough nutrients by eating whole, fresh foods from various food groups, with unrefined carbs that consist of protein for sustained energy levels.
 Ensure you consume plenty of fiber and anti-inflammatory foods.